KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 - Python’s libraries like Scikit-learn, TensorFlow, PyTorch and Keras simplify complex machine learning and AI tasks.

-## What are the disadvantages of Python
+## What are the Disadvantages of Python

 While Python is a widely used and popular programming language, it does have some disadvantages.
 Here are some of them: